MarcoLizza/thatslife/README.md

-# THAT'S LIFE
+# THE TRIP

 ## INTRODUCTION

-*That's Life* is my own personal interpretation of the #1GAM theme, which for April 2016 was set to AGE.
+*The Trip* is my own personal interpretation of the #1GAM theme, which for April 2016 was set to AGE.

 Made during #1GAM April 2016 gamejam.